KDAB/KDDockWidgets/README.md

 For more info visit https://doc.qt.io/qtforpython/shiboken2/gettingstarted.html

-Once QtForPython is installed you are ready to generate the PySide bindings for KDDockwWidgets.
+Once QtForPython is installed you are ready to generate the PySide2 bindings for KDDockWidgets.

 Next pass `-DKDDockWidgets_PYTHON_BINDINGS=ON` to CMake, followed by the make command.